 In this series, the diagram representing the multiple layers of reflective practice will help us think through and visualise the way it connects and impacts all aspects of our work, from self-reflection to reflecting on teaching and learning and, finally, reflection that informs continuous improvement.
 The approved learning frameworks refer to reflective practice as a ‘form of on-going learning that involves engaging with questions of philosophy, ethics and practice.
-Its intention is to gather information and gain insights that support, inform and enrich decision making about children’s learning’(Early Years Learning Framework, p.
-13; Framework for School Age Care, p.
-11).
+Its intention is to gather information and gain insights that support, inform and enrich decision making about children’s learning’(Belonging, Being & Becoming: The Early Years Framework for Australia (EYLF), p.
+14; My Time, Our Place: Framework for School Age Care in Australia, p.
+12).

 Throughout the series we use a range of terms interchangeably such as reflective practice and critical reflection.
 There is a common misconception that critical reflection is about finding fault or criticising an event or the actions of those involved.
 The reality is critical reflection involves reflecting on experiences, posing questions, sharing ideas and respectfully considering different perspectives.
 It allows us to develop deeper understandings, explore concerns, improve the program and raise the overall quality of education and care experiences of children.
 It also supports educators to develop confidence in professional judgement.